dper/kanjiscripts/README.md

 Kana
 ====

+*Warning: Automated generation of kana is difficult.
+Partly this is because words have multiple possible readings, so there's no way to have an error-free automated kana generator.
+The file `kana.rb` is far from bug-free.
+I recommend against using it in its current form or at all.*

 To generate phonetic (kana) readings of sentences written in standard Japanese (using kanji), we use a program called **Mecab** (<https://code.google.com/p/mecab/>).
 The website there is not particularly enlightening.
 Regardless, Mecab is a morphological analyzer, which means it looks at a series of symbols and tries to parse them into words that form a sentence.
 There are several steps to the installation.
 I'm running Debian Sid, and if you're running a similar flavor of Linux, you can follow my directions fairly closely.
 If you aren't, this could be tedious.
 Sorry!